Artificial Intelligence: What New Jobs Will AI Create?

 Artificial intelligence has already raised several ethical questions.
 For example, according to reports by Defense One and The New York Times in 2018, Google was looking to establish an ethical framework to guide the development of military artificial intelligence.
 Several intelligence ethicists were brought in to work on this highly sensitive project.

 In coming years, we will be producing artificial intelligence in mass quantities.
 Soon we’ll be living among various forms of intelligence.
 The development of artificial intelligence is pushing us to rethink the place of humanity on Earth and to ask ourselves where machines fit in.
 Should they acquire rights?
 How much trust can we place in artificial intelligence?
-Should we implant AI chips in our brains, like Elon Musk suggested with his Neuralink project?
+Should we implant AI chips in our brains, as Elon Musk suggested with his Neuralink project?

 All these issues will be at the heart of the ethicist’s work.
 They will have a particularly important role in large technology companies, where they will judge the ethics of any given action.
 Working alongside management and marketing teams, they will safeguard company ethics.
 Heads up: they will also have to be trained in new technologies as well as acquire skills from the AI field to carry out their mission.